luiza-omena/AV2-Machine_Learning/README.md

-# AV2 - Machine Learning
+# Machine Learning - 2024.2

+## About the project

+Course Name: Aprendizagem de Máquina - 2024.2 Institution Name: CESAR School
+Group:
+- Alycia Lima: @Alycialmf
+- Luiza Omena: @Luiza-omena
+- Nathália M° Accioly: @nathaliaacl

 This repository contains a comprehensive analysis of a dataset related to **congenital syphilis cases**, using **Python** for data preparation, visualization, and insights extraction.